 - Identification data - required for the backend to identify the user.
 Examples: client ID, account ID.

-- Software data - information about the machine on which the CLI was run, to be displayed in the dashboard.
-Examples: CLI version, OS version, flags, etc.
+- Software data - information about the machine on which Datree was run, to be displayed in the dashboard.
+Examples: OS version, flags.

-- Policy data - details related to the policy that was performed.
-Examples: policy name, rules to be evaluated, etc.
+- Policy data - data related to the policy that was performed.
+Examples: policy name, rules to be evaluated.

 - Evaluation data - results of the policy check.
-Examples: name of tested file, number of passed/failed rules, etc.
+Examples: name of tested resource, number of passed/failed rules.

 Are my files and their content sent/stored anywhere?